bobblanchett/WarpWar_Mailing_List_Archive/README.md

 ### Browsable Message Corpus
 Convert the mbox archive taken from the groups.io copy to a browsable serachable format suitable for GHP and the open web.
 ### Serve repo contents on GitHub Pages
-Make the contents of the repodirectly
+Make the contents of the repo directly available on the open web.
 ### Maintain repo with new material

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxMzcyNzEzOV19
+eyJoaXN0b3J5IjpbLTEzMzI4NDc4MTRdfQ==
 -->